kanishka-linux/kawaii-player/README.md

 Note: Users need to use separate port number for media server and torrent streaming feature.
 Port number along with local IP for torrent streaming feature needs to be set in 'torrent_config.txt' (TORRENT_STREAM_IP field) and that of media server in 'other_options.txt' (LOCAL_STREAM_IP field).
 Default Settings: 'TORRENT_STREAM_IP=127.0.0.1:8001' and 'LOCAL_STREAM_IP=127.0.0.1:9001'.
 In default settings one can't access local media from another computer.
 Users need to change default loopback address to local ip address.
 Users have to set local IP address and port once only.
 If local IP address of the media server changes dynamically next time, then the kawaii-player application will try to find out new address automatically.
 If the application can't find new address then users have to manually change the config files again.

+**From v3.1 onwards all of these settings can be set from settings/preferene box of the application.
+There is no need to fiddle with any of config files manually**

 ## Peer to Peer Mode

 ###### [Index](#index)